Dave Matthews Band, citing potential coronavirus exposure, playing Gorge shows in ‘alternate format’

 The Dave Matthews Band will continue its longstanding tradition of playing the Gorge Amphitheatre Labor Day weekend.
 But this year, just hours before the start of its first show in a three-night stand, the band posted that, due to a potential exposure to the coronavirus, it would be using an “alternate format.”

 The band did not say initially what the new format would be and confused fans heading to the Gorge for the start of the three-night run took to social media to voice their frustrations and seek answers.
-Like the thousands of ticketholders, Live Nation was also in the dark about the “alternate format” the band would perform in.
+Like the thousands of ticketholders, Live Nation, which operates the Gorge, was also in the dark about the “alternate format” the band would perform in.

 “We have absolutely no idea,” wrote Jeff Trisler, Live Nation’s Pacific Northwest president, in an email.
 “It’s up to the artist to perform the show that they want to perform.
 [We’ll all] find out together.”